 If you want to fully promote a healthy wildlife ecosystem in your garden, one of the best things you can do is let other animals control the pests for you!
-Birds, hedgehogs, beetles, frogs, and toads are all natural predators of slugs.
+Birds, turtles, beetles, frogs, and toads are all natural predators of slugs.

 What you need: Landscaping creativity and a bit of patience

 How to apply it: Attract these animals to your backyard by installing a freshwater feature like a mini pond, set up bird feeders, bird houses, or (if you’re in the UK) even a hedgehog shelter!
 Inviting these native animals into your garden will naturally control any slug population in your area.

 Note: Wait for these native animals to come to your garden naturally.
 Do not purchase frogs or other animals as they could be invasive and damage the local ecosystem.

 Slugs are just one of many pests that can inhabit your garden and inflict damage to your plants.
 How can you deter other garden pests like beetles, moths, leafhoppers, stink bugs, and even bothersome mosquitos?